 Some time ago, I was on a plane to one of my oldest friend's wedding.
 I started to think about the point of life.
 I had a well paying job in hi-tech.
-I lived in SouthBeach in tiny one bedroom apartment, with a pool and garden view.
+I rented in a tiny SouthBeach one bedroom apartment, with a pool and garden view.
 I was debt free, completed a couple of centuries, smaller than average carbon-footprint, composted, recycled, took mass transit, shopped at the co-op and farmers market, donated to Science museum, Internet privacy, Planned Parenthood, Public radio.
 Still, I had that empty feeling of not making much of a difference.
 My job was replaceable, you could get any smart person in the Bay Area to do deploy and maintain clouds and teach UNIX, it might take time but doable.
 It wasn't something that I could look back on say that is my legacy.
 What is the point of life?
 I had seen the Matrix and Terminator series, and remember the very end of Men in Black.
 At that time, I thought we very well could be in a simulation, but had no proof.
 I'm on this plane, what can I do to make my life count, even if we are in a simulation?
 Start something that will make a positive difference in the world.
 I've always been a steward to the environment.
 I'll save more, and quit my job, move and start something beneficial to the planet.

 Fast forward to now.
 We know we're in a simulation.
 Scientists, philosophers have proved it.
 We still have global warming, we still